HerzelS/HerzelS/README.md

 # Hi there! 👋 Welcome to My GitHub

 ## About Me
-I am **Herzel Shingirirai Mukandi**, an experienced Monitoring & Evaluation (M&E) professional with over **10 years** of expertise in multi-country project evaluations across **Africa, Asia, Europe, and the Americas**.
+I am **Herzel Shingirirai Mukandi**, an experienced Monitoring & Evaluation (M&E) and Project Management professional with over **10 years** of expertise in multi-country project evaluations across **Africa, Asia, Europe, and the Americas**.
 My career has focused on international development, data analytics, research, and capacity building within the **United Nations, INGOs, and CSOs**.

 ## 🔍 Areas of Expertise
 - **Monitoring & Evaluation**: Large-scale program evaluations, results frameworks, theories of change.